Shaik-DevOpsLucky/terraform/argo-cd/application/readme.md

-Keep these seperate branches for uat and prod
+##Keep these seperate branches for uat and prod
+Author - Shaik